TonyCode2012/algorand-sc/README.md

 ### IPFS gateway

 Before using storage order smart contract, make sure you have an IPFS gateway.
 You can start one on local referring to [this doc](https://docs.ipfs.tech/install/ipfs-desktop/), or using [public gateways](https://docs.ipfs.tech/concepts/ipfs-gateway/#gateway-providers) or [those](https://github.com/crustio/crust-apps/blob/041258d0aca109a8d5e24cdade0be351c3e57f73/packages/apps-config/src/ipfs-gateway-endpoints/index.ts) maintained by Crust network.
-You can upload file you want to store to IPFS gateway and get a cid(content id) which represents uploaded file and its size.
+You can upload file you want to store to IPFS gateway, it returns a cid(content id) which represents the file and the file size(**Note**: this size stands for the real file size stored on IPFS network, place order with this size rather than the one the file looks like on disk).
 With these two parameters you can place order on Crust network.
 Here is an [example](https://wiki.crust.network/docs/en/buildFileStoringWithGWDemo) about how to upload file to Crust IPFS gateway.
 For more information about IPFS, check this [doc](https://docs.ipfs.tech/).

 ### Deployment